We meet Abigail in the Bible in 1 Samuel 25 when she was married to Nabal, a wicked man. When God rescued her, she became David’s wife.

 Have you ever thought to yourself if only you were rich and beautiful, all your problems would disappear?
 Have you ever been envious of another woman for her wealth or beauty?
 Have you ever been jealous of another woman only to discover a dark side to her life that you never could have imagined?

-In today’s episode of All God’s Women we look at Abigail, a beautiful woman married to a wealthy man, but her home life and her marriage were anything but picture perfect.
+Abigail was a beautiful woman married to a wealthy man, but her home life and her marriage were anything but picture perfect.

 We meet Abigail in 1 Samuel 25.
 We’re told that she was beautiful and intelligent, but she was married to Nabal, a rich man who was harsh and evil.